FG Re-Ignites Tourism With Presidential Task Force On Detty December

 This latest development was made known by the Minister of Arts, Culture, Tourism and Creative Economy, Hannatu Musa Musawa, in a press briefing shortly after the Federal Executive Council (FEC) meeting presided over by President Bola Tinubu at the Presidential Villa, Abuja.

-According to the Minister, the approval by the FEC to establish a Presidential Task Force on Detty December is to coordinate inter-agency efforts and improve Nigeria’s global image as a festival destination.
+According to the Minister, the approval by FEC to establish a Presidential Task Force on Detty December is to coordinate inter-agency efforts and improves Nigeria’s global image as a festival destination.

 Also, as part of efforts to boost the cultural tourism sector, Musawa said FEC approved the establishment of Tourism and Cultural Economic Zones across the six geo-political regions of the country and the Federal Capital Territory (FCT).